canro91/canro91.github.io/_posts/2020-11-02-UnitTestingTips.md

 }
 ```

 Voilà!
 That's way easier to read.
-Do you have noise and hidden test values in your own tests?
+Do you have noise and hidden test values in your tests?
 Remember, readability is one of the pillars of unit testing.
-Don't make developers to decode your tests.
+Don't make developers decode your tests.

 For other tips on writing unit tests, check my follow-up on [writting failing tests first]({% post_url 2021-02-05-FailingTest %}) and my [Unit Testing Best Practices]({% post_url 2021-07-05-UnitTestingBestPractices %}).
 Also, check my takeaways from the book [The Art of Unit Testing]({% post_url 2020-03-06-TheArtOfUnitTestingReview %}).